 The RamBox Cargo Management System is technically just a fancy toolbox incorporated into the side rails of your truck bed that flips open to reveal a massive locking, conveniently lit storage space inside your hull.
 Get this, though: It's drainable, meaning you can fill that bad boy with ice to keep your candy bars and other movie treats cool - you can put six packs of bee ... soda in here!
 You'll be the best stocked vehicle in the whole drive-in, and everyone you're with — and, if you're generous, the next car over — will have a tonneau fun.

 The dozen-years-defunct Pontiac Aztek has been called "hapless" and "the greatest failed model in recent history."
 It looks like a Nissan Juke got run over by a steamroller.
-But the Aztek's got sump'm them haters ain't got: an attached tent that enables you to set up camp in mere minutes anywhere you can put 'er in Park — in this case, the drive-in.
+It may not be the most popular car on the road, but the Aztek's got sump'm them haters ain't got: an attached tent that enables you to set up camp in mere minutes anywhere you can put 'er in Park — in this case, the drive-in.
 Before you cool-story-bro me, in the rural areas where today's remaining drive-ins are often found, instead of indoor movie menaces like people texting or kids kicking the back of your seat, you must contend with mosquitos.

 Bloodsucking insects are such a common nuisance at drive-ins that they still, to this day, run those vintage cartoon reels telling you that you can buy nontoxic mosquito-repellant bracelets at the concessions stand.
 Of course, those are roughly as effective as asking the mosquitos to go bug someone else.
 But in the Aztek, even on a particularly skeeter-heavy evening, all you gotta do is zip up your transparent bug screen and continue enjoying the flicks, bite-free, sprawled out in the back of your SUV.